Examine the important roles played by Indonesia’s arts and six officially recognized religions in shaping sociocultural discourses in Bali and Java.

 Java: History, Islam, and the Arts

-You will spend two weeks in Java, the most populous island in Indonesia and home to a majority Muslim population.
+You will spend nearly three weeks in Java, the most populous island in Indonesia and home to a majority Muslim population.
 Java is the original home of tempe and batik textiles.
-While in Yogyakarta, you will make a batik T-shirt of your own design with experts, and see a ballet version of the Hindu epic the Ramayana.
+While in Yogyakarta, you will make a batik shirt of your own design with experts, and see a ballet version of the Hindu epic the Ramayana.
 Yogyakarta is the site of some of the most famous ancient temples of Southeast Asia.

 In Java, you will have easy access to lecturers from universities such as Universitas Gadjah Mada and Universitas Sanata Darma and to the intellectual and artist communities of Yogyakarta.
 Lectures and excursions will focus on the major religions and philosophies in the area, the court arts of Java, and how social change is expressed through the arts and education in Islamic schools and universities.
 You will also visit Islamic boarding schools and see examples of street art forms.

 This excursion is an excellent opportunity to examine how the arts are configured in traditional rural settings of Bali, where religious activities are still closely tied to agricultural cycles and rhythms.
-You will also have a chance to see intergenerational continuity and change in contemporary cultural practices in a North Bali village.
-A highlight of this excursion is the opportunity to meet Indonesian university students from the English language programs of Udayana University and Warmadewa University in Denpasar.
+A highlight of this excursion is the opportunity to meet Indonesian university students.

 In the village, you will conduct an interview to gain primary data for your thematic seminar paper on a topic related to your Independent Study Project (ISP).
 This assignment will help you develop interviewing skills and reveal challenges and problems that might arise during your ISP.